 Action to be taken on hearing the fire alarm

 - Leave the building as quickly as possible by the nearest safe route.
 Do not use the lifts.
 Assemble outside the building at the assembly point in the quadrangle green.
-Report anything that you have seen in the building that will help the fire brigade to the Head Warden (usually wearing an orange armband) in charge of evacuation.
+Report anything that you have seen in the building that will help the fire brigade to the Head Warden (usually wearing an orange armband or hi-vis jacket) in charge of evacuation.

 - Stay out of the building until explicitly told that it is safe to re-enter by the Fire Brigade or Head Warden.

 All accidents, including "near miss" incidents, must be reported to Phil as soon as possible, and a University Accident/Incident Report Form completed.
 These are available online via a link on the University Health and Safety site.
+The actual document is found in the safety intranet (you may be required to log in with your university credentials if you are not on site).
+The form can be found here.
 If you do not have access to a computer then paper forms are held in the departmental office.

-In the event of an accident requiring medical help, call security on 2222 from a University telephone, or the emergency services via 999 if the situation is serious or life-threatening.
+In the event of an accident requiring medical help, Helen Bradley is trained in the delivery of First Aid.
+Helen's office is G.07 in the Ashton Building or you can call 54276 from a University telephone, or 0151 795 4276 from a mobile.
+If she is unavailable you can call security on 2222 from a University telephone, or the emergency services via 999 if the situation is serious or life-threatening.
 If it is decided that the person needs to go directly to hospital from work, call an ambulance or a taxi; private vehicles should not be used for insurance reasons.
 The injured person should be accompanied by a colleague if possible.